Robust Bell inequalities from communication complexity: Exponential violations from communication bounds

 \section{Exponential violations from communication bounds}

-In a recent paper, Buhrman {\it et al.} gave a general construction to derive normalized Bell inequalities from any sufficiently large gap between classical and quantum communication complexity. \begin{theorem}[\cite{BCG+16}] For any function $f$ for which there is a quantum protocol using $q$ qubits of communication but no prior shared entanglement, there exists a quantum distribution $\bq\in\Q$ and a normalized Bell functional $B$ such that

-\end{theorem} Their construction is quite involved, requiring protocols to be memoryless, which they show how to achieve in general, and uses multiport teleportation to construct a quantum distribution.
+Recently, Buhrman {\it et al.} gave a general construction to derive normalized Bell inequalities from any sufficiently large gap between classical and quantum communication complexity. \begin{theorem}[\cite{BCG+16}] For any function $f$ for which there is a quantum protocol using $q$ qubits of communication but no prior shared entanglement, there exists a quantum distribution $\bq\in\Q$ and a normalized Bell functional $B$ such that $ B(\bq) \geq \frac{\sqrt{R_{1/3}(f)}}{ 6\sqrt{30}q } (1-2^{-q})^{2q}. $ \end{theorem} Their construction is quite involved, requiring protocols to be memoryless, which they show how to achieve in general, and uses multiport teleportation to construct a quantum distribution.
 The Bell inequality they construct expresses a correctness constraint.

-In this section, we show how to obtain large inefficiency-resistant Bell violations for quantum distributions from gaps between quantum communication and classical communication lower bounds.
+In this section, we show how to obtain large inefficiency-resistant Bell violations for quantum distributions from gaps between quantum communication complexity and the efficiency bound for classical communication complexity.
 We first prove the stronger of two statements, which gives violations of $\frac{\eff_\epsilon(\bp)}{\eff_{\epsilon'}^\star(\bp)}$.
-For any problem for which a classical lower bound $c$ is given using the efficiency or partition bound or any weaker method (including the rectangle bound and its variants), and any upper bound $q$ on quantum communication complexity, it implies a violation of $2^{c-2q}$.
+For any problem for which a classical lower bound $c$ is given using the efficiency or partition bounds or any weaker method (including the rectangle bound and its variants), and any upper bound $q$ on quantum communication complexity, it implies a violation of $2^{c-2q}$.